-If UKG has a legitimate interest (as defined under GDPR and other applicable laws) to do so.
+- UKG has a legitimate interest (as defined under General Data Protection Regulation (GDPR) and other applicable laws) to do so.

 When we act as a controller, we use personal information for several purposes, including communicating with individuals regarding our products and services, improving our website or those products and services, and for managing job applications for people interested in working at UKG.
 For more information, visit our Privacy Notice.

-Because our business clients are data controllers, it is primarily them who must undertake efforts regarding how information is collected and processed in accordance with data-protection laws.
+As data controllers, our customers must undertake efforts to ensure that information is collected and processed in accordance with data-protection laws.
 Therefore, if you have questions or concerns about the processing of your information as an end user, you should contact your employer directly or refer to its separate privacy policies.

-UKG has a data-retention policy and a decommissioning procedure that are designed to ensure customer data is being disposed of appropriately and in accordance with our commitments to customers.
+UKG has a data retention policy and a decommissioning procedure that are designed to ensure customer data is disposed of appropriately and in accordance with our commitments to our customers.
 Our procedures are designed to ensure that the original, archive, backup, and ad hoc copies are properly deleted.

 UKG will only retain personal information for the length of time necessary to fulfill the purpose(s) for which the information was collected or as required or permitted by applicable laws, including the resolution of disputes and in accordance with our customer contracts.

 We do not sell your personal information to third parties.
-Please review the sections below to learn more about how we might disclose personal information.
+Please review the Third Parties (Suppliers/Service Providers/Subprocessors) section above to learn more about how we might disclose personal information to third parties.